RiddleAndCode/rtd-docs/docs/FAQ.md

 # Frequently Asked Questions

-In this section, you can find answers to frequently asked questions.
+In this section, you can find answers to the most frequently asked questions on the Token Management Platform

 ## 1. Which operating systems are compatible with the TMP?

 RIDDLE&CODEs Token Management Platform enables the best user experience on the following reference system:

-`Windows 10 pro, OS build 19041.985 in combination with Chrome Version 91.0.4472.77`
+**Windows 10 pro, OS build 19041.985 in combination with Chrome Version 91.0.4472.77**

 Other operating systems and browser configurations are untested and officially not recommended.
 Please reach out to your single point of contact at RIDDLE&CODE for any inquiries about other system and browser configurations.